May 2008 Atala News

 This Mangrove Skipper was a distraction!

-And this beautiful six-lined race runner allowed me to take his
+And this beautiful six-lined race runner allowed me

 photograph!
 As did this Brown Anole, who was very cooperative.